LeBron James Doesn’t Usually Talk Trash, but He Once Called Out Steph Curry to Prove a Point to His Teammates

 For better or worse, numbers never tell the whole story.
 LeBron James’ stats, combined with the rest of his basketball resume, only underscore his greatness.

 James, of course, made a name for himself in high school, starring for St. Vincent-St. Mary.
-After graduation, he decided to jump directly to the NBA and joined the Cleveland Cavaliers as the first-overall pick of the 2003 draft.
+After graduation, he jumped directly to the NBA and joined the Cleveland Cavaliers as the first-overall pick of the 2003 draft.

 While King James couldn’t lead the Cavs to a championship, he did push them into the national spotlight, establishing himself as a star in the process.
 Then, of course, he infamously took his talents to South Beach, where he won two titles with the Miami Heat.